There are several factors in a mix session that must be considered to make an instrument like the bass guitar sit just right for the song.

 A very common technique to disguise the overall compression on your album is to lock down the dynamic range of the bass frequencies while letting the mid and high frequencies dance a bit more.
-If I have both an amp and a DI signal, I will usually compress the DI signal very aggressively during the mix down if the low end is moving too much.
-By keeping the amp dynamic and finding just the right level for the overtly compressed DI I get the best of both worlds.
-If I don’t have both signals, I’ll usually place a multiband compressor on the bass channel and use a medium attack/release to lock down everything below 150Hz.
+If you have both an amp and a DI signal, consider compressing the DI signal very aggressively during the mix down if the low end is moving too much.
+By keeping the amp dynamic and finding just the right level for the overtly compressed DI you’ll get the best of both worlds.
+If you don’t have both signals, consider placing a multiband compressor on the bass channel and use a medium attack/release to lock down everything below 150Hz.

-When it comes to low frequencies, we can run into the issue of some notes being much louder than other notes depending on how the instrument is built.
+When it comes to low frequencies, we can run into the issue of some notes being much louder than others, depending on how the instrument is built.

 It’s common to want to boost the frequency of the quieter notes using a standard EQ, but this can cause issues with the rest of the bass track.
 These problems are traditionally worked out during tracking sessions.
 The team will record extra takes with the EQ different on the amp so the engineer can comp in the note corrections.